RicardoHS/ricardohs.github.io/content/curriculum.md

 # Work Experience
 ---
+### Machine Learning Engineer - Wallapop (Barcelona)
+May 2022 - Present

+- Design and build the company ML Platform from the very beginning to support the data scientist needs and all ML initiatives.
+Huge range of technical use cases with more than 600k daily predictions each.
+- Work horizontally to detect and evolve current ML solutions.
+Recsys, vector embeddings and scam detection among others.

 ### Data Scientist / Machine Learning Engineer - BDEO Technologies (Madrid)
-Nov 2021 - Present
+Nov 2021 - April 2022 (6 months)

-- Implement **MLOps philosophy** in the whole data department, increasing data scientist experiments cycles, reducing errors and time to deploying models into production. **Data Science manifesto** ambassador.
+- Implement **MLOps philosophy** in the whole data department to increase data scientist experiments cycles, reduce errors and time to deploy models into production. **Data Science manifesto** ambassador.
 - Implement and **improve** current **data infrastructure** to use big data frameworks.
 Define code, microservices and data **architecture** for a wide range of legacy systems.
-This yield to more curated **ETL pipelines** with more useful data easily available.
-- Implement new and improve current **deep learning computer vision models**.
-Mask segmentation, image classification, car damage detection and price cost estimation.
+- Implement and improve current **deep learning computer vision models**.
+Mask segmentation, image classification and car damage detection.
-- Evolve current company products aligning ML models and business needs **improving** current and **new KPIs**.

 ### Data Scientist / Machine Learning Engineer - Intelygenz (Madrid)
 April 2018 - Oct 2021 (3 years, 6 months)